 - Consistent with patients’ values.

-Choosing Wisely UK is focusing on shared decision making and encouraging every patient to ask the following five questions when they see their doctor or nurse:
+Choosing Wisely UK is focusing on shared decision making and encouraging every patient to ask the following four questions when they see their doctor or nurse:

-Please see the Choosing Wisely UK website for more information on the initiative and the current recommended tests, treatments and procedures that may have limited benefit to patients and who’s routine use can be questioned.
+For further information please see the Choosing Wisely UK website which also lists the current recommended tests, treatments and procedures that may have limited benefit to patients.
+Or contact Joan Reid our Choosing Wisely manager.